Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Your company is expanding — here’s what you need to watch out for

-That systems and processes that worked to manage ten employees more than likely will not work to manage thirty.
-As rapid growth ensues, the seemingly functional systems that were in place soon are not able to cut it.
+The systems and processes that worked to manage ten employees more than likely will not work to manage 30, 50 or 100 employees.
+As rapid growth ensues, the seemingly functional systems that were originally in place soon are now no longer able to cut it.
 New systems must be created and implemented.
 To solve this problem, many new entrepreneurs tend to bring in new management resources because they feel like they cannot handle it themselves.
-Or they do try to tackle it themselves, but are not equipped with the right skill set.
-Finding the right solution is a delicate dance that can end with a beautiful finale — or in a terrible crash.
+Or they do try to tackle it themselves, but are not equipped with the right skill set to take on the challenging logistics of a growing business.
+Finding the right solution is a delicate dance that can end with a beautiful finale – or in a terrible crash.

-To learn about the process of shifting your systems, read 3 ways to spring clean your business.
+To learn about the process of shifting your systems to account for major growth, read three ways to spring clean your business.

 Image © stockphoto mania/shutterstock

 New companies innovate.
 In fact, it’s probably why they’re in business.
 They innovated something so well that customers were delighted and therefore purchased the product or service.
 People get excited by what is new, fresh and different.
-But, sooner or later, somebody else will be doing the same thing and then you’ve lost your flair — unless you keep innovating.
-To often, growing companies get on their feet, start bringing in profits and forget to innovate.
+But, sooner or later, somebody else will be doing the same thing and then you’ve lost your flair – unless you keep innovating.
+Too often, growing companies get on their feet, start bringing in profits and forget to innovate as time passes.
 But, those who stop innovating and re-creating themselves will ultimately perish.
+The key to creating a sustainable business is to continue reevaluating the needs of your customers and tweaking your product or service as time passes.
+Your product or service might have been perfect for customers when you first started selling it, but how does it meet the needs of your customers six months, one year and five years down the road?

-As your company grows and you bring in more people, processes change and innovation suffers, you might begin to notice a change in disposition of your original employees.
+As your company grows and you bring in more people, processes change and innovation suffers.
+You might begin to notice a change in disposition of your original employees.
 They may lack some of their initial spark or enthusiasm, or worse, become cliquey if they feel the workplace is being infiltrated by threatening “strangers.”
 Why?
-Because their feeling of significance decreases, and they now have to adjust to new processes, which can feel uncomfortable.
-As a result, a plethora of problems are born — from conflict to bad attitudes — and they can go from seeing you, their employer, as a foe rather than a friend.
+Because their feeling of significance decreases, and they now have to adjust to new processes, which can feel uncomfortable or can go against their initial vision of their role.
+As a result, a plethora of problems are born – from internal team conflict to bad attitudes –and they can go from seeing you, their employer, as a foe rather than a friend.
+The good news is that you have the power to positively influence your company’s internal culture.

 Need some help establishing rapport with your employees, either old or new?
 Learn how to make instant connections.